 For many years, PIH shared Pathologies of Power Chapter 5 with new employees as it calls upon public health practitioners to be community-based, patient-centered and open towards others: to “observe, judge, act.”

 Dr. Farmer borrows the social justice framework from liberation theology.
 The framework emphasizes our collective responsibility to fight alongside community partners for liberation from social, political, and economic oppression/structural violence.

 What do you think of this approach?

-Is it problematic to use this framing?
+Is there anything problematic about this framing?